-- monitoring progress on a regular basis and feeding back to the head teacher; - supporting teachers in planning and using resources; - updating the school policy when necessary. - ensuring Year 6 children are fully prepared for their national end of year assessments. - liaising closely with the assessment leader.
+- training staff in teaching and learning of Maths; - monitoring progress on a regular basis and feeding back to the head teacher; - supporting teachers in planning and using resources; - updating the school policy when necessary. - ensuring Year 6 children are fully prepared for their national end of year assessments. - liaising closely with the assessment leader.